-Tec chnical in ndicator o descrip tion shee et A1 Indicator Percentage of AQ monitoring stations providing A2 Alignment Improved air quality A7 Rationale monitor, a key municipality respo monitoring stations may result in c being fairly represented in th o provide information municipal area.
+Tec chnical in ndicator o descrip tion shee et A1 Indicator Percentage of AQ monitoring stations providing A2 Alignment Improved air quality A7 Rationale The presence of functional monitoria a municipal area is essential to pro on air quality throughout the mur presence of non-operational mon provides an indication of capacity monitor, a key municipality responsion of the provides are the monitoring stations may result in the being fairly represented in the capacity of the presented in the presented in the capacity of the presented in the presen o provide information municipal area.
 The monitoring stations pacity to report and esponsibility.
-Faulty t in certain areas not adequate data over a reporting year A3 Results- chain level Output A8 Definition The proportion of AQ monitoring stations which are sufficiently functional to provide an accurate indication of air quality over a full reporting year in the municipal area.
+Faulty t in certain areas not adequate data over a adequate data A3 Results- chain level Output A8 Definition The proportion of AQ monitoring stations which are sufficiently functional to provide an accurate indication of air quality over a full reporting year in the municipal area.
 This is currently defined as providing at least 80% of a full years' worth of anticipated data.
 INDICATOR ASSIGNMENT ENV1.12 A4 Back to Basics pillar Service delivery A9 Indicator Formula ((1) Number of fully operational AQ monitoring stations / (2) Total AQ monitoring stations within metro) x 100 A5 Unit of measurement Percentage AQ stations A6 Frequency of reporting Annual A10 Indicator origin New, suggested by municipalities A11 Notes on calculation None A12 Additional notes Agreement is needed from AQO's about definition of "fully operational" monitoring stations, but the intention is to ensure that the air quality in certain areas of the municipality are not underrepresented through data gaps or being completely absent.
 Additional input from municipalities is needed in terms of what level of data is required to provide a "complete" record of air quality from a particular monitoring station, with acceptable levels of downtime for necessary maintenance, over an annual reporting period.
 Reporting responsibility 0.0 respor Ар plies to Munic cipal Cated jory R Readiness - etro ipal Categ yory Yes R Readiness Tier 2 nsibility - C1 Data Element Yes (2) Total number of government owned (all spheres) monitoring stations within C4 Source Me B1 Data (1) Number of fully operational AQ monitoring Me Municipal Air C1 Data Yes (2) Total number of government owned (all spheres) monitoring C4 Tier 2 B1 Data Element (1) Number of fully operational AQ monitoring stations Annual The number of gwhich provided eit information to significant data gap data gap is define Me B4 Source Municipal Air Quality Officer Number of AQ monitoring stations minimum quarterly ch there are no period.
 A significant % of missing data C1 Data Element C2 Frequency of Yes (2) Total number of government owned (all spheres) monitoring stations within municipal area Annual C4 Source C5 Units Tier 2 Municipal Air Quality Officer Number of AQ